 The midfielder has been heavily linked with a move away from the club since their relegation from the Premier League last season, and he has now penned a deal with the Champions League newcomers.

 "Esteban Granero has returned to Spain to join Real Sociedad on loan," read a statement on QPR's official website on Thursday.

 Fulham had expressed interest in his services and were reported to have made an enquiry for the player this week, but the former Spain U21 international has elected to return to La Liga.

-Real Sociedad has confirmed that the midfielder will arrive in San Sebastian on Friday and that the club has the option to make the deal permanent at the end of the season.
+Real Sociedad have confirmed that the midfielder will arrive in San Sebastian on Friday and that they have the option to make the deal permanent at the end of the season.